Milo123459/manny/README.md

 Manny's CLI / core (the repo you are on) is written in Rust.
 This allows the CLI to be ridiculously fast.

 If you have any other questions, please create an issue!
 I'll try and help out ASAP.
-(Please don't make issues on the MannyDB repo, there isn't a point)
+(Please don't make issues on the MannyDB repo, there isn't a point).
-## Generic

-A generic app means that the name of the app you added is already used, ie, an app with the name of `action` wouldn't work as there is an action command.
-To bypass this, simply type `manny manifest action` rather than `manny action`.